-This function fits a growth rate model to time series observations and provides parameter estimates along with confidence intervals.
+This function fits a growth rate model to time series cases and provides parameter estimates along with confidence intervals.

 Usage